Are successful men and women born or made?

 - Think and enrich yourself

 UPDATE: You might be interested in this article of mine on the Time management and the organization of the day.
-Two key aspects of achieving maximum results, every day.
+Two fundamental aspects of achieving maximum results, every day.

 How do you set your mindset to succeed in life?